 It’s really good.
 Chiefly, it’s the vibrancy of it.
 This is usually the case with most isekai anime, but it’s not so childishly colorful like a Fairy Tail or Inuyasha, and not so garishly colorful like No Game No Life.
 It’s appropriately colorful I’d say.
 Their faces are quite remarkable in this anime.
 The expressions are the height of importance here.
 All good anime make expressive faces on their characters, but this one does any even better job.
 “Cliches” are something that the author is obviously keenly aware of, and makes fun of it often during the show.
 I believe that impacted the artwork a little, as you don’t tend to see a lot of the normal kind of anime reaction faces you see in tons of anime.
 So the reactions and expressions feel original, more so than other anime I think.
 One interesting example of this, if you look at some of the pictures on this page, notice their mouths.
 There’s a lot of yelling and screaming going on in KonoSuba.
 And if there’s one thing anime fans like to poke fun at, it’s the un-reality of how sideviews of characters with their mouth open makes it look like the mouth is slightly on the side of the face.
 That almost never seems to be the case in KonoSuba.
 It’s a little thing, but it kind of reflects this uniqueness.
 I love that kind of attention to detail, and I love the disdain for the ordinary or the “cliched.”
 Originality makes great art into the sublime, and anytime anyone is able to pull that off (yelling mouths notwithstanding) it greatly increases the artistic quality of a work.
 More on the cliche aspect later.

 Detail in the artwork is limited.
 I like that.
 Consider the hair on most characters.
 Big solid locks of hair, not lots of little strand either at the tips or within the main body.
 I love that kind of accessibility, for lack of a better word.
 One doesn’t feel overwhelmed with detail, or discouraged if your fan-art doesn’t turn out similar because the hair is so difficult.
 Don’t get me wrong.
 Detail is excellent when it’s present.
-But KonoSuba, and other artwork like it, prove you don’t have to have that level of detail to create the effect you want.
+But KonoSuba, and other artwork like it, prove that you don’t always need that level of detail to create the effect you want.

 If there’s anything that really stands out to me about KonoSuba’s artwork however, it’s their eyes.
 Eyes are everything in anime, as most of you know.
 KonoSuba’s eyes are particularly colorful and glassy.
 They add life.
 And that’s important.
 Eyes give a level of “animation” to any being, and when anime can capture that in its unique way, that’s a big win.
 Every character that gets any substantial screen time will make your heart skip a beat every now and then with just how startlingly beautiful their eyes are.
 Darkness’s eyes do that to me particularly, but I know everybody has their favorites, and this effect will be more enhanced for that character for you.
 Megumin’s crimson eyes are amazing.
 Aqua’s “ocean colored” eyes.
 Even Kazuma, while not having the same effect on me as the ladies (ahem), has magnificent green eyes.
 And as I mentioned above, Darkness has a teal-green color in her eyes with that tinge of seriousness in them, and it totally pauses my consciousness.